aj-naik/Chatbot/README.md

 A chatbot gui (created using tkinter) is present in both models for testing purposes.

+Note :- Create and upload intents in the form of json before using

 # Using it:
 Run app.py from either models